PDF > Summarised CV

 Lover of opera and literature, he studied Law at University of Barcelona and did a Business Administration Course at IESE Business School to strengthen the way in which he understands cultural management.
 He also took Visual Art courses as part of the History of Art Degree at University of Barcelona and in 2003-2004 he did a Postgraduate Course on Curating and Cultural Practices in Art and New Media at MECAD (Media Centre of Art & Design) which provided him with an educational background for his curatorial career.

 In 1993 he started his career as a gallerist in Barcelona.
 At Galeria Llucià Homs he developed a path whereby he supported current artistic productions, representing a group of emerging artists by way of an elaborate programme consisting of more than one hundred exhibitions, activities and participation in international art fairs.

-In addition to direct contact with all different sectors of culture of the city of Barcelona, he has led, amongst other challenging projects, the Barcelona Film Commission, the Art Factories Programme and the FACTORIAL Symposium and the new Barcelona Contemporary Art Centre Fabra i Coats.
-The awarding of grants by the Culture Institute of the Barcelona City Council and the City of Barcelona Awards were also Llucià’s responsibility.
-In all the above cases, he contributed new organizational systems, clear managerial criteria and objective-oriented guidance.
+In addition to direct dialogue with the different sectors of Barcelona’s culture, he managed, among other projects, the Barcelona Film Commission, the Art Factories programme, the new Barcelona Contemporary Art Centre at Fabra i Coats, the grants of the Institute of Culture and the City of Barcelona Awards.
+In each case he contributed with new organisational models, clear management criteria and a clear focus on objectives.